Research Scientist at Google Research

 shkarp [at] cs [dot] cmu [dot] edu

 Hi!
-I'm a PhD student in the Machine Learning Department at CMU, and I also work part-time at Google Research.
+I'm a Research Scientist at Google Research and a final-year PhD student in the Machine Learning Department at CMU.
 I'm focused on building the theory of deep learning using a combination of mathematics and experiments.
 I have studied the optimization, generalization, and feature learning capabilities of various neural network architectures under different data modeling assumptions, and I am currently working on understanding and improving the training of Transformers for language (ranging from mathematical analysis to training industry-scale LLMs).
 More broadly, I'm motivated by trying to (1) understand the nature of intelligence (in both machines and humans), (2) use this understanding to improve our algorithms, and (3) ultimately unlock human-level (and beyond) machine intelligence.

 At CMU, I am advised by Aarti Singh and often work with Yuanzhi Li.
 At Google Research, my collaborators have included Satyen Kale, Pranjal Awasthi, Mehryar Mohri, and Behnam Neyshabur (among many others).